Temporary events notice

 Please contact us in the first instance.

 We would always advise that in the event of a complaint the first contact is made with the trader by you - preferably in the form of a letter (with proof of delivery).
 If that has not worked, further information about making a complaint can be found on the Information for Consumers page.

-If we decides not to issue a counter notice in relation to an objection notice the chief police officer can appeal the decision.
+If we decide not to issue a counter notice in relation to an objection notice the chief police officer can appeal the decision.
 Appeals must be made to the local Magistrates' court within 21 days.
 An appeal may not be brought later than five working days from the day of the planned event.

 Prevention of fraud

 We are under a duty to protect the public funds we administer.
 To this end we may use the information we hold for the prevention and detection of fraud, which also includes for the assessment and/or collection of any tax or duty.
 This will include sharing of information held internally and with external organisations where the law allows.

 Public register or database